GSA/fedramp-automation/src/examples/README.md

 ## General overview

 - The source rules defined in [../validations/rules/ssp.sch](../validations/rules/ssp.sch) are compiled into a single XSLT file, [../validations/target/ssp.xsl](../validations/target/ssp.xsl)
 - The compiled XSLT file must be evaluated by an XSLT 3.0 compatible processor.
-The [Saxon](https://www.saxonica.com/) suite of libraries are only compatible XSLT 3.0 processors at time of writing.
+The [Saxon](https://www.saxonica.com/) suite of libraries are the only compatible XSLT 3.0 processors at the time of writing.
   - Java Saxon-HE is open-source and recommended.
   - Javascript Saxon-JS is free, but not open-source.
 The UI for this project may be referenced as an example.
   - .NET Saxon-HE is open-source.
 It requires .NET Framework (ie, not compatible with .NET Core.